fragtheboy/fragtheboy/README.md

 BTW I use an Arch-based Linux(Manjaro), and I use VIM for development.

-Currently, I am practising/learning Discrete Mathematics, Machine Learning and Cross-Platform Development.
+Currently, I am practising/learning THE COMPUTER SCIENCE ENGINEERING CONCEPTS(which most people confuse with development), Discrete Mathematics, Machine Learning and Cross-Platform Development.

 Thanks for visiting.